AanshOjha/Flask-Login-System/Readme.md

+# About This Project :
+> It creates a fully functional Login page
+- 2 Tier Architecture (Frontend - Python {Flask}, Backend - Mysql)
+- Includes Sign Up, Login, Home Page
+- It's `Reuseable` : You Pass in secrets using a Env File

+# Features
+- Recive Password Reset Emails via Zoho
+- Cam delete account, which deletes your details from the database
+- Password Reset Link Valid for Only 10 min
+- Passwords are stored as Hash values in the Database
+- Displays Your Provided Username after Login
+- Can change Username, Email, name after login - Displays Changed Attributes instantly !
+- If you try to directly visit homepage 'http://domain-name/home' Redirects you to login Page 'http://domain-name/login'

 # Pre-Requisites
 1. You must have MySQL installed in your machine.
 2. First install all python libraries listed in requirements.txt
+3. You need an `Zoho` Account to test `Reset Password` Feature !
-3. Then create a .env file and load these environment variables according to you.
+4. Then create a .env file and load these environment variables according to you.
 ```env
 MYSQL_HOST=
 MYSQL_USER=